kdmukai/micropython-esp32/README.md

 ```

-## Build the custom MicroPython firmware
-Build and run the Docker container that will be configured to build the firmware
+## Build and run the Docker container
 ```bash
 docker-compose build
 docker-compose up
 ```

 Run the `container_bash.sh` script to get a shell prompt inside the container (you may need to edit the container's name in the script).

 ## Continue configuration within the container
 ```bash